2011 Tuscaloosa–Birmingham tornado: Holt

+Birmingham to I-65 and dissipation

 After causing massive timber damage in rural areas, the tornado entered Jefferson County and rapidly intensified to its maximum intensity and width.
 Many stations, including WIAT, the WBMA trimulcast, CBS affiliate WTVY (channel 4) in Dothan and NBC affiliate WSFA (channel 12) in Montgomery, showed television cameras capturing the event as the tornado – which appeared wider than its estimated width during that section of the path as the condensation funnel was partially obscured by a debris cloud and a dense rain shaft – moved east-northeast across the western and northern suburbs of Birmingham at high-end EF4 strength around 6:00 p.m.
 CDT (23:00 UTC).
 Several suburbs in the area sustained catastrophic damage from the tornado as it tore through the west side of Birmingham, resulting in twenty fatalities.
 The suburbs of Concord, Pleasant Grove, and McDonald Chapel, along with residential areas in northern Birmingham itself, were devastated.
 Extensive wind-rowing of debris was noted in Concord and Pleasant Grove, numerous trees were debarked, and some homes were swept away (though much of the debris remained next to the foundations and was not scattered, and most vehicles were not moved more than 15 yd).
 As the tornado moved across a coal yard in this area, a 35.8 t coal car was thrown 391 ft through the air.
 Past the coal yard, the tornado weakened to EF2 intensity, but still was able to destroy numerous pier and beam foundations homes and several industrial warehouses in McDonald Chapel.
 A four-sided brick home in the area also had its roof torn off, but none of its exterior walls collapsed.
 Numerous homes, apartment buildings, and a large church sustained significant damage as the tornado entered Birmingham's city limits and impacted the neighborhood of Pratt City.
 Vehicles were also moved, albeit only several feet.
 The tornado then struck the suburb of Fultondale, damaging homes and businesses in town.
 Light poles were damaged along Interstate 65, and a Days Inn and several other commercial buildings sustained major damage along US 31 before the tornado began to rapidly narrow and weaken.
 Some additional EF0 to EF1 damage occurred before the tornado dissipated two miles north of Tarrant.
 A total of 20 people were killed throughout Birmingham and its surrounding suburbs.